Turn Data Into Intelligence.

 Please submit the following items with your online application, via email, or mail to the address below after completion of the online application.

-- A 4-year Bachelor’s degree in in engineering, physical sciences, computer science, or mathematics from an accredited university with a minimum of 3.0 (“B”) average in the upper-level (the last 60 credit hours).
-An applicant whose GPA does not meet the minimum GPA requirement may be considered for conditional admission.
+- A 4-year Bachelor’s degree in engineering or a closely related field such as business administration from an accredited university with a minimum of “B” average in the upper-level (the last 60 credit hours).
+The applicant whose GPA does not meet the minimum GPA requirement may be considered for conditional admission.

 - Official transcript of each previously attended university (undergraduate and graduate) in an envelope sealed by the degree granting institution.